dinhomathias/Amc/MWE.md

 ##Example

 When trying to help you with a problem, it's often helpful to see your code instead of a vague description of the issue.
-Of course, a better description often also helps (see [this article](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Ask-Right) on asking good technical questions).
+Of course, a better description often also helps (see [[this article|Ask-Right]] on asking good technical questions).

 ## Working
 In order for the example to actually be helpful, it must work.
 This means that it: